maximeYon/MMD/mdm/readme.txt

 i) The following parameters are valid for SDE, DDE et c

-- mde_delta1, mde_delta2:            Diffusion encoding time
+- mde_delta1, mde_delta2:            Duration of diffusion encoding
+                                     gradients.
-                                     For SDE, we have only mde_delta1
+                                     Note: For SDE, we have only mde_delta1

 - mde_capital_delta1, delta2, et c:  Time between leading edged of encoding gradients.
 For SDE, only